About the Act

-The Portland Psychedelic Health Act seeks to create more safety and education in psychedelics while protecting the possession and use of these natural substances, making them the lowest priority for law enforcement in our city.
+The Portland Psychedelic Health Act seeks to create more safety and education in psychedelics while making the possession and use of these natural substances the lowest priority for law enforcement in our city.
 The measure also establishes a local Psychedelic Advisory Commission, with experts in mental health, pharmacology, public health, and community advocacy to inform the public and solicit feedback, advise on safe practices, monitor policy implementation, and support law enforcement with understanding these medicines and successfully complying with this act.

-Portland will join a growing list of 23 U.S. cities and two states that have passed similar measures to protect personal freedom, public health, and the responsible use of nature’s gifts, allowing Portland residents to explore the benefits of natural psychedelics safely and without fear of prosecution.
-With the adoption of this act, Portland and Oregon will continue to help set the gold standard for safety-minded and science-driven psychedelic policy.
+Portland will join a growing list of 27 U.S. cities and two states that have passed similar measures to protect personal freedom, public health, and the responsible use of nature’s gifts, allowing Portland residents to explore the benefits of natural psychedelics safely and without fear of prosecution.
+With the adoption of this act, Portland and Oregon will continue to help lead the way on safety-minded, community-led psychedelic policy.

 What’s in the Portland Psychedelic Health Act?

 The measure ensures that the investigation, arrest, and prosecution of individuals engaging with natural psychedelic substances will be among the City of Portland’s lowest law enforcement priorities.
-The measure recognizes the right to cultivate, prepare, possess, and gift natural psychedelic substances for personal use, community healing, and religious or spiritual practice.
+The measure recognizes the right to cultivate, prepare, possess, and gift natural psychedelic plants for personal use, community healing, and religious or spiritual practice as the lowest enforcement priority within the City of Portland.
+Commercial sales of natural psychedelic plants will still be prohibited.

 Establishment of the Portland Psychedelics Advisory Commission

-Experts in mental health, pharmacology, public health, and community advocacy will advise on safe and responsible practices, harm reduction, public education, and the strategic integration of natural psychedelics into public health initiatives, as well as monitor and recommend policies to ensure that natural psychedelics are used responsibly and that this act helps address Portland’s addiction and mental health crises.
+Community members in mental health, pharmacology, public health, and community advocacy will advise on safe and responsible practices, harm reduction, public education, and the strategic integration of natural psychedelics into public health initiatives, as well as monitor and recommend policies to ensure that natural psychedelics are used responsibly and that this Act helps address Portland’s addiction and mental health crises.

 Public Safety and Harm Reduction

+This Act establishes an advisory commission, made up of experts in relevant fields, for the purpose of advising and making recommendations to the City of Portland on the topics of psychedelics, the role of psychedelics in treating addiction, and harm reduction.
 The Act’s establishment of the Portland Psychedelic Advisory Commission is designed to increase safety, education, and best practices in the city, statewide, and beyond.
+This Act aims to put into city code a cultural norm that already exists, and should be understood as supporting our local law enforcement as valuable and essential members of our City by reducing the policing of natural psychedelics and providing education and harm reduction training.
 The Act also explicitly prohibits commercial sales of natural psychedelics and directs city resources away from enforcement actions related to personal use and cultivation.
-Through the advisory commission’s charge and clear deliverables, as outlined in the Act, Portlanders can expect that public health and safety, as it relates to psychedelics, should improve upon the passage and implementation of The Portland Psychedelic Health Act.
+Through the advisory commission’s charge and clear deliverables outlined in the Act, Portlanders can expect that public health and safety, as it relates to psychedelics, should improve upon the passage and implementation of The Portland Psychedelic Health & Safety Act.

 Ethical and Sustainable Use

-At the request of indigenous communities, the measure excludes peyote to honor and respect its sacred status in Native American cultures.
+At the request of Indigenous communities, the measure excludes peyote to honor and respect its sacred status in Native American cultures.
 In addition, the measure excludes any substances derived from threatened or endangered species.
-The Act was created with the input of experts in Portland and around the world with a focus on best practices as it relates to ethics and sustainability.
+The Act was created with the input of community members who hold deep knowledge around these natural psychedelic medicines and their many uses, safety protocols, and cross-cultural contexts, from Portland and around the world, with a focus on best practices as it relates to ethics and sustainability.

 After Measure 109 & 110, why do we need this Act?